Undergraduate Research Experience Placements 2019

 - The Research Complex at Harwell (RCaH), is a multidisciplinary laboratory specialising in research using Diamond, ISIS and the Central Laser Facility

-In the summer of 2019 the Oxford Interdisciplinary Bioscience Doctoral Training Partnership will be offering 10 undergraduate vacation bursaries to provide outstanding students with the opportunity to work in one of the BBSRC’s top training environments.
+In the summer of 2019 the Oxford Interdisciplinary Bioscience Doctoral Training Partnership will be offering up to seven undergraduate vacation bursaries to provide outstanding students with the opportunity to work in one of the BBSRC’s top training environments.
 Placements can be undertaken in any of the research organisations associated with the Interdisciplinary Bioscience DTP.

 The scheme is designed to provide promising undergraduate students in the middle years of their degree with “hands-on” experience to encourage them to consider a career in research.

-Placements are for eight to ten weeks.
+Placements are for eight weeks.
 The research undertaken should not form part of a normal degree course.
-Students will receive pay of £200 per week and £500 in total towards research expenses.
+Students will receive pay of £400 per week and £500 in total towards research expenses.
 Students will be required to submit a report to the BBSRC, via the Interdisciplinary Bioscience DTP, on their research and their experience in October 2019.